Skip to content

 The shape of a grant

-An ERC-7715 grant from the orchestrator to a child looks like this (translated from AGENSAI's policy DSL into the JAW + ERC-7715 wire format):
+A grant on the agent SA looks like this (translated from agensai's permission DSL into the JAW + ERC-7715 wire format):

 // Cite: ~/.claude/skills/jaw-sdk-best-practices/rules/permissions.md (lines 7-43, 131-157)